xleph/John-Conway-s-Game-of-Life/README.md

   ```
   Be aware that the this will create a file named cgol.grid in the current directory

+  * -c: capture all stages of a given game
 ```
 Grid Usage:
 cp ~/Downloads/grid path/to/cgol/dir/grid